osate/osate2/examples/org.osate.examples/examples/arp4761/doc/markdown/README.md

 Carnegie Mellon University (CMU) to demonstrate the following capabilities of OSATE:

-* Fault Hazard Assesment
+* Fault Hazard Assessment
 * Fault Impact (FMEA/FMES)
 * Fault Tree Analysis

-A complete description of the case-study is available in [AADL Fault Modeling and Analysis Within an ARP4761 Safety Assessment (CMU/SEI-2014-TR-020)
+A complete description of the case-study is available in [AADL Fault Modeling and Analysis Within an ARP4761 Safety Assessment (CMU/SEI-2014-TR-020)](file:///resources.sei.cmu.edu/asset_files/TechnicalReport/2014_005_001_311911.pdf)

 The TR is based upon an earlier version of OSATE.
 This README is based on OSATE 2.7.1.